rajusharma/cluster/README.txt

    p_id int
-   peers []int //array of process id's adds []string  //array of process address's chout chan *Envelope // chin chan *Envelope
+   peers []int //array of process id's adds []string  //array of process address's chout chan *Envelope //channesl for output chin chan *Envelope	//channel for input

 }

 /*New() function initializes a new process Node.*/